The latest industry news and insights

-When we speak to heads of information risk or technology, they commonly recognise the benefits of implementing a plan but they ask us what legal and regulatory presidence have been set so that they can further justify their investment.
+CYFOR has implemented a Forensic Readiness Plan and training for numerous FTSE 250 and AIM listed companies.
+When we speak to heads of information risk or technology, they commonly recognise the benefits of implementing a forensic readiness plan, but they ask us what legal and regulatory precedence has been set so that they can further justify their investment.

 The HMG Security Policy Framework stipulates that its own departments and partners should have forensic readiness plans in place.
 Clearly the UK government has identified that there are considerable benefits to adopting a forensic readiness plan.

 A forensic readiness plan will maximise a company’s potential to use digital evidence whilst minimising the cost of an investigation.
 The directive reflects the high level of importance placed upon minimising the impacts of information security incidents and safeguarding the interests of a company.

-It can support a legal defence, it can verify and may show that due care was taken in a particular transaction or process, and may be important for internal disciplinary actions.
+It can support a legal defence; it can verify and may show that due care was taken in a particular transaction or process and may be important for internal disciplinary actions.
 By not preparing your staff and having sufficient procedures in place you risk losing data, credibility and business.